grindery-io/grindery-nexus-orchestrator/README.md

 ## Development

 Run `npm run server` to start locally.
-All JSON-RPC methods are callable from the HTTP endpoint.
+All JSON-RPC methods are callable via the HTTP endpoint.
 Almost all of the methods require authentication, please go to https://nexus.grindery.org/ and sign in, then get your token from dev tools.

 ## Deployment